Clemson University – Clemson, South Carolina

 South Carolina | SC Picture Project | Pickens County Photos | Clemson University

-The university began on the former property of John C. Calhoun known as Fort Hill.
+Clemson was established at Fort Hill, the former home of John C. Calhoun.
 Calhoun, a native of Abbeville District (now Abbeville County), moved to present-day Clemson in 1825 with his wife, Floride.
 The Calhouns bequeathed their estate to their daughter, Anna, who then left it to her husband, Thomas Green Clemson, with the stipulation that the land and an $80,000 endowment to the state be used for a state agricultural college.

 After Clemson’s death in 1888, he gifted the Calhoun-Clemson estate to the State of South Carolina for the purpose of a school, and in 1889, Governor John P. Richardson, Jr. signed a bill establishing Clemson Agricultural College.
 The college opened in 1893 as an all-male military college and accepted women beginning in 1955 when it became a civilian school.
 The school was renamed Clemson University in 1964.

-Clemson football is a popular activity at the university.
-The Clemson Tigers have played in Memorial Stadium (seen above) – nicknamed Death Valley – since September 19, 1942.
+The Clemson Tigers have played in Memorial Stadium – nicknamed Death Valley – since September 19, 1942.
 The stadium was built against the advice of 1939 outgoing head coach Jess Neely, who commented that “ten thousand seats behind the YMCA” would be sufficient.
 Today Death Valley can hold more than 80,000 spectators and is one of the country’s largest on-campus stadiums.